How to Fix and Resolve IP Address Conflicts

 - Go to System Preferences > Network.

-- Select the active connection and click Advanced.
+- Select your active connection and click on Advanced.

-- Navigate to the TCP/IP tab and click Renew DHCP Lease.
+- Head over to the TCP/IP tab and then click on Renew DHCP Lease.

 Method 3: Assign a Static IP Address

-- Access your router’s admin interface (typically by entering
+- Log into your router’s admin interface (usually by entering 192.168.1.1 or something similar in your browser).

-- Reserve a specific IP for the conflicting device under DHCP settings.
+- Reserve a specific IP for the device that’s causing the conflict in the DHCP settings.

 Method 4: Change Static IP Address

-- Open Network Settings on the affected device.
+- Open Network Settings on the device that’s having issues.

-- Manually assign a new static IP outside the DHCP range.
+- Manually set a new static IP that’s outside the DHCP range.

 Method 5: Flush DNS Cache